syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steps.md

 ## Text

-The `text` property allows to specify the text content for each step.
+You can use the `text` property to specify the text content for each step.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}